Province of Sulcis Iglesiente

 The Province of Sulcis Iglesiente (Provincia del Sulcis Iglesiente; Provìntzia de su Sulcis Igresiente) is a province in the autonomous island region of Sardinia in Italy.
-It has two capitals; Carbonia and Iglesias.
+It has two capitals; Iglesias and Carbonia.
 The province was established on April 16, 2021 and became functional on June 1, 2025.
-It has 118,690 inhabitants across its 24 municipalities.
+It has 117,780 inhabitants across its 24 municipalities.

 History

 The province of South Sardinia absorbed the province of Carbonia-Iglesias by a regional decree in 2016.

 On April 12, 2021, under the Regional Council's Regional Law Nr.
 7, the province was restored as the province of Sulcis Iglesiente.
 The province became fully functional on June 1, 2025.

 Geography

 Facing the Sardinian Sea to the west, the province is bordered by the province of Medio Campidano to the north and the metropolitan city of Cagliari to the east and south.
 It has an area of 1745.90 km2.

 The province includes most of the historical region of Sulcis-Iglesiente, with the rest lying in the metropolitan city of Cagliari.